-Once you have successfully developed a working exploit, you will soon realize that it’s a lot simpler and less of a black art than people think.
+Once you have successfully been through the process of developing a custom exploit, you will soon realize that it’s a lot simpler and less of a black art than people think.

 To start with, generally a Stack based Buffer Over Flow condition causes the target application to crash by overwriting the pointer to the next instruction, called EIP (Extended Instruction Pointer).